 Other levels, such as shooting, require you to tap on the screen to hit your target as it flies through the air, while long jump sees you drawing out your jumping line at the right moment to achieve a long jump.

-Overall Mario & Sonic at the Olympic Games is great fun, just don't expect the excitement to last to the 2008 Beijing games, let alone the London 2012 Olympics.
+Overall Sonic versus Mario at the olympics is great fun, just don't expect the excitement to last to the 2008 Beijing games, let alone the London 2012 Olympics